Ixrec/NineSolsArchipelagoRandomizer/README.md

 ## Roadmap

 High-priority big features:
-- randomize Wall Climb and Grapple starting abilities
+- randomize Wall Climb, Grapple and Ledge Grab starting abilities
 - hard/glitch/trick logic
 - random "spawn" / first root node

-These are the priorities because they are heavily interconnected, and prerequisites for many other faetures.
+These are the priorities because they are heavily interconnected, and prerequisites for many other features.

-Smaller "quick win" features:
-- combat logic/boss scaling/some way of mitigating lategame boss sponginess when encountered early in rando
-- randomizing jade computing power costs, just like HK rando
+Major features I'll probably do later:
+- entrance randomization
+- randomizing shop items
+- randomizing the skill tree

+Smaller features I haven't made up my mind on:
 - trap items (Sniper Trap?
 Prison State Trap?
 Internal Damage Trap? etc)

-Features I probably want, but not that soon:
+- turning root node unlocks into items, like HK's shuffle stag stations option
 - decide on additional goals, how to handle post-PonR content, and whether to do anything with the Chien/Chiyou/Shennong quests and True Ending
-- entrance randomization
-- randomizing shop items
-- randomizing the skill tree

-Features I'm less sure about but will consider:
-- turning root node unlocks into items, like HK's shuffle stag stations option
 - in-game hints from the Shanhai 9000s
 - randomize BGM